Blog/NotesConcept

 8. Extended Topics

-This interview mostly focuses on how well you can capture requirements and translate those requirements to design a system.
+This interview mostly focuses on how well you can capture the requirements and translate those requirements into designing a frontend system.

 1.1 Type of question you can expect